In family law, a Mareva Injunction is a court order that freezes the defendant’s assets to prevent them from hiding them. Read on to learn more.

-Like any injunction, the plaintiff also has to meet the tests for an interlocutory judgment.
-The Court’s criteria for granting a Mareva injunction also include:
+Like any injunction, the Court’s criteria for granting a Mareva injunction includes:

 (1) Appearance of Right – The plaintiff must demonstrate that they have a clear and apparent right on the merits of the case.
 In matrimonial law, this would be the clear and apparent right a spouse has to a share of the family patrimony or a claim for alimentary support, which would be jeopardized without the defendant divulging and freezing the assets that the Mareva injunction targets;

 (2) Irreparable Harm – The plaintiff must demonstrate that was the Mareva injunction to be dismissed by the Court, the Plaintiff would suffer irreparable harm, whether it be the result of not having a representative share of the family patrimony due to the depletion of assets or being unable to execute an alimentary judgment;